 Hawaiian Chicken Bake

 My summer blockbuster meal: chicken with pineapple.
-Packed with colorful veggies, juicy ripe pineapple, protein-rich chicken, and topped with cheese, it’s comfort food at its best.
+Packed with colorful veggies, juicy ripe pineapple, protein-rich chicken, and topped with cheese, Hawaiian Chicken Bake is comfort food at its best.
 This is one recipe you want to save!

 Be Sure To Try My Chicken Enchilada Casserole Next!